arunpraba/reactjs.org/src/content/reference/react/useLayoutEffect.md

 #### `useLayoutEffect` blocks the browser from repainting {/*uselayouteffect-blocks-the-browser-from-repainting*/}

-React guarantees that the code inside `useLayoutEffect` and any state updates scheduled inside it will be processed **before the browser repaints the screen.** This lets you render the tooltip, measure it, and re-render the tooltip again without the user noticing the first extra render.
+React guarantees that the code inside `useLayoutEffect` and any state updates scheduled inside it will be processed **before the browser repaints the screen.** This enables you render the tooltip, measure it, and re-render the tooltip again without the user noticing the first extra render.
 In other words, `useLayoutEffect` blocks the browser from painting.

 <Sandpack>